 White Rabbit Brunch and Egg Hunt at McMenamins Edgefield

-Grab your baskets and head to the White Rabbit Brunch and Egg Hunt at McMenamin’s Edgefield.
+Gather your hungry brunch-goers and head to the White Rabbit Brunch and Egg Hunt at McMenamin’s Edgefield.
 Egg hunts take place at 9 a.m. and 11 a.m. for children 10 and under, with groups divided by age.
-Families will also enjoy a delicious buffet brunch with fruit, eggs, ham, sweet treats and more.
-Reservations are required for this sure to be popular Easter morning, so call ahead to get in on the fun.
+Refuel with a delicious buffet brunch of fruit, eggs, ham, sweet treats and more.
+Reservations are required for this popular Easter morning, so call ahead to get in on the fun.

 2126 SW Halsey St., Troutdale